astrio-ai/l2m/docs/README.md

 # Documentation

-Welcome to the Legacy2Modern (L2M) documentation!
+Welcome to the Atlas (Atlas) documentation!

 ## Documentation Index